 School finishes at 3.15 p.m.
 Children in Reception, Years 1 and 2 must be collected by a known adult.
 Please let us know if someone different from usual is collecting your child.
 Older children are permitted, with your agreement, to go home by themselves.

 No. There is no parking available for parents and carers.
 Please park your car away from the school gates and never park on the yellow zig-zag lines.
 The area outside school becomes very congested and is then unsafe for children arriving and leaving school.
+We can park on the Community Centre and the Christian Centre carparks. (both located next to school)

 We welcome parents and carers in school.
 If you would like to help, please let us know.
 Helping in school allows you to understand what your child is learning and how you can encourage your child to learn.
 It also extends a helping hand to a busy teacher.